sandipanpaul06/SISSSCO/README.md

    sum_stat_ms.py CEU_sweep 1 100
    ```

 * 1.3.4.
-Output file will be saved in "Summary_statistics" folder and output message will print the size of the dataset (number of qualified samples, 1152):
+Output file will be saved in "Summary_statistics" folder and output message will print the size of the dataset (number of qualified samples, 9 summary statistics * 128 windows):
    ```sh
    dataset shape :  (100, 1152)
    ```